 On days of snow and ice, school closings and changes will be announced on WKYT-TV (Channel 27), WLEX-TV (Channel 18), and WTVQ-TV (Channel 36).
 Our school will be listed as Trinity Christian Academy, not TCA.
-WKYT-TV will be our official inclement weather station.
 We will not automatically cancel classes if Fayette County or private schools dismiss.
 You may also call the school office or log on to the school website (www.TrinityLex.org) to determine if school is in session.
 An email notifying families of closings will also be sent.
 We will also communicate via our texting service.